- by Todd Benadum

 In through-fault scenarios, transformers with round coils tend to fare much better than those with rectangular coils because rectangular coils lose their shape when encountering short circuits.
 Even if the rectangular coil features restraining or “bracing” devices to help it maintain its shape, a short circuit will likely produce substantial damage.
 With their uniform stress absorption, round coils are better at handling through faults.

-Applications in Dry Type Transformers
+Applications for Dry Type Transformers

 Dry type transformers transfer electrical energy between circuits by using electromagnetic induction created by transformer coils.
 They have primary and secondary coils wrapped around a magnetic core.
 The primary coil generates a magnetic field that induces the secondary coil’s current, which connects to the load.
 These transformers do not use a cooling medium, allowing them to use either coil type.